OdedNissim/marathon-training-analysis/README.md

 # Marathon Training Analysis

 In 2023, while serving as an operations officer in the Israeli Navy, I decided to take on the challenge of training for my first marathon.
 Between unpredictable sailing schedules, long nights at sea, and the responsibility of leading sailors, my motivation was at its peak.
-I woke up at 5 a.m. to run—long distances, long time, lots of them.
+I woke up at 5 a.m. to run: long distances, long time, lots of them.

 Eight weeks later, I was injured.
 An ITB injury forced me to stop running for three months, putting the marathon dream back in the drawer.